 However, when you bring those same trucks to a suburban setting, that's when things turn the way of the diesel truck.
 You see, Georgia Tech points to the fact that electric vehicles rely on stop-and-go driving to allow for the regenerative power feature during braking.
 That all but disappears when the routes are longer and the speed limits are increased.
 And that is where diesel becomes the more efficient mode of transportation.

-Recently featured here on The Fleetio Blog are some great tips on how to save more money through smarter fuel management.
+Recently featured here on The Fleetio Blog are some great tips on how to save more money through smarter fuel management software.
 One additional way to do that is to download an app; many of which are available for free on Verizon Wireless' newly released iPhone.
 It's just another way that you can better monitor the expenses of your drivers while also keeping up with the maintenance of your fleet, be it electric or diesel.

 In other words: When it comes to cost, it all depends.
 The same goes for emissions, which can rise or fall based on how the electricity is created in your state.
 If you're charging your electric vehicle in a state where coal is used, the overall emissions rate is higher.
 Even so, the study states that electric trucks were able to reduce greenhouse gas emissions by at least a third when compared to their diesel counterparts.